 • Bake the crust for 5 minutes.
 Remove from oven and set aside while you make the cheesecake filling.

-• Add the pumpkin, eggs, cinnamon, cloves, ginger and nutmeg and mix until smooth, but don’t over mix.
+• Pumpkin Cheesecake batter: In a large mixing bowl beat the cream cheese with an electric hand mixer until smooth.
+(It's essential that the cream cheese is softened, so that there are no lumps in the batter).
+Add the the sugar and vanilla and mix for 2 minutes.
+Add the pumpkin, eggs, cinnamon, cloves, ginger and nutmeg and mix until smooth, but don’t over mix.
 Pour the filling into the prepared pan.

-• Bake for 60-70 minutes, or until the sides of the cheesecake have just set and the center is just barely jiggly.
+• Bake: Carefully place cheesecake, in the water bath, into the oven and bake for 60-70 minutes, or until the sides of the cheesecake have set and the center is just barely jiggly.

-• When the cheesecake has chilled in the fridge, remove the pan sides (I like to gently run a dull butter knife along the inner edge of the pan before I release the springform pan sides).
+• Remove springform pan: Once the cheesecake has chilled in the fridge, remove the pan sides (I like to gently run a dull butter knife along the inner edge of the pan before I release the springform pan sides).

 • Serve with caramel sauce (homemade or store-bought) and whipped cream on top, if desired.